osmbe/working-group-bylaws/minutes/2022-11-18 - board meeting.md

 * Thierry's question: who of the board is doing what exactly? what do we want to do ourselves? what can we or needs to be outsourced?

 * OSMbe Microgrants
     * Work out a framework (see OSMF microgrant ?).
-Special addition: we only start
+Special addition: we only start if there's proposals from at least 2 people
     * Ask members ideas on how to organize it or what would they expect from it

 * Corporate members: